aws-samples/aws-modernization-with-hashicorp-terraform/content/030_self_guided_setup/36_config_workshop_req.md

    If the IAM role is not valid, <span style="color: red;">**DO NOT PROCEED**</span>.
 Go back and confirm the steps on this page.
    {{% /notice %}}

-   If you are done, please proceed to the Partner Setup section!
+   If you are done, please proceed to the next section!